-In early 1987, I experimented with a Casio SK-1, making a series of lo-fi recordings I referred to collectively as Sample & Mold.
-In 1988, while living in Tokyo, I bought my first synthesizer; within a couple of years, I had added a synth module and a computer, expanding my palette from 8-note polyphony to something much fuller and better constructed.
-I continued on this path upon my return to Seattle; from 1993 to 1998, I released a series of DIY cassettes and one CD (most under the name Tinty Music), and appeared on four compilations released by other labels.
+I began recording in 1987, making lo-fi attempts at ambient music using a Casio SK-1.
+After moving to Tokyo, I bought my first proper synthesizer in 1988; over the next couple of years, I expanded my palette, and was soon making more sophisticated music.
+This continued after I returned to the US; from 1993 to 1998, I released a series of DIY cassettes and one CD (most under the name Tinty Music), and appeared on four compilations released by other labels.
 My focus during this time shifted from ambient sounds and textures to various permutations of noise and improvised sounds.

 The embedded players below will enable you to listen to selections from the currently available releases.
 All are available for purchase, but can be listened to in their entirety (except for bonus material) for free.

 The currently available discography can be found at tintymusic.bandcamp.com.

 Screen recording of a piece I made in July 2022.
 The title is just a silly phrase that popped into my head one day, in the voice of a Japanese horror film commercial narrator (I lived in Tokyo for a few years in the late 80s/early 90s).

 These screen recording videos essentially replicate what I see while I’m editing a recording.
 What I like about Audition’s spectral frequency display is that it gives the music a visual component that the standard waveform display does not.

 In 2022, I finally figured out how to do screen recording.
 This is one of a series of screen recordings done with the featured piece playing in Adobe Audition.

 This clip is the result of combining a new piece recorded in April 2022 with video I shot in October 2005.